valeri-sarantchouk/module-federation/README.md

     npm install
     npm run start

+This should open the assembled app in new browser tab at:
+    http://localhost:3000/

 To build all projects in the monorepo sequentially:
+  > `npm run build`

+or
+  > `npm run build:all`

-    npm run build
+The latter utilizes npm workspaces to build all listed projects.

-or (same kind of sequential builds, but now using npm workspaces):

-    npm run build:all

-It should open the host app in new browser tab at:

-    http://localhost:3000/

 Each remote app and host can also be run independently: